Ceromancy/Ceromancy/README.md

 - 👀 I’m interested in Open Source Projects, Books, Movies & TV Shows
 - 🌱 I’m currently mastering Python and Machine Learning using TensorFlow

-- 📫 How to reach me      @fabionkenaci on Twitter, @fa8i0n on Instagram,
+- 📫 How to reach me      @ceromancy_ on Twitter, @fa8i0n on Instagram,

 <!---
 Ceromancy/Ceromancy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.